 There’s a new kid in Old Town called The Nightingale, opened by the owners of The Goat and Vine.
 This modern-day elegant but charming restaurant is almost a throwback to the Great Gatsby era.

-The menu is seasonal-based and extremely well-planned.
+They have a seasonal menu that is extremely well-planned.
 Pasta is homemade here and the Short Rib Pappardelle is a huge winner.

 I decided to give The Nightingale’s Ciopinno a try since I’m a huge fan.
 I’m going to proclaim that it’s the best I’ve ever had—anywhere.